xplorer² Quick Start Guide

 xplorer² brings the command line into the third millennium, easing its use while maintaining all its power and flexibility.
 If you are familiar with the DOS console, you can regard the active pane cum addressbar combination as a graphical console that shows the folder contents of the "current directory" at all times.
 As you browse folders the "current directory" is updated automatically, and the commands you type can access the folder contents directly.

-You can start composing text commands using Tools | DOS command, or just get into the addressbar with <Shift+Tab> and type the special prompt $ character that instructs xplorer² to interpret the input as a DOS command - otherwise it could be mistaken for a folder path.
-For instance typing $ dir and pressing <Return> will execute the DOS dir command, producing the listing of the current folder's contents - arguably not the most useful command within x²'s context!
+You can start composing text commands using Tools > DOS command menu, or just get into the addressbar with <Shift+Tab> and type the special prompt $ character that instructs xplorer² to interpret the input as a DOS command — otherwise it could be mistaken for a folder path.
+For instance typing $ dir and pressing <Return> will execute the DOS dir command, producing the listing of the current folder's contents - arguably not the most useful command within xplorer²'s context!

-NOTE: The commands you type correspond to names of executable files that exist on disk - minus the .exe or .com extension - and in the end of the day launch the respective application.
+The commands you type correspond to names of executable files that exist on disk - minus the .exe or .com extension - and in the end of the day launch the respective application.
 So you must make sure you type the names correctly and that the files themselves can be located.
 If you have a program called windiff.exe located in c:\tools and you want to call it while browsing c:\work, then you must type its complete path in the addressbar, e.g. $ c:\tools\windiff.
-Alternatively you can add c:\tools to the PATH environmental variable and reference it just by name.
+Alternatively you can add c:\tools to the PATH environmental variable and reference its contained programs just by name

 Except for DOS commands ($-prompted) you can also execute generic windows programs using the special character >, e.g. typing > winword will launch MS Word.
-In this sense you have all the functionality of the standard Start | Run menu straight from the addressbar.
+In this sense you have all the functionality of the standard Start > Run menu straight from the addressbar.
 This execution mode is mostly for programs that have their own user interface and don't need a console window for their output.

 Except for launching both DOS and windows commands, the addressbar assists you during the typing process in a number of ways:

 Commands launched from the addressbar normally apply only to the single focused item in the active folder view.
-If you want to apply the command to all the selected items use a double prompt character, e.g. >> or $$.
+If you want to apply the command to all selected items use a double prompt character, e.g. >> or $$.
+Then instead of running the command once, it will be repeated for each selected item.
 This construct is a simple road to scripts without a dialog window.

 Instead of typing specific filenames as parts of a command, you can use special characters that get automatically substituted with the name of the item(s) that happen to be selected when a command is executed.
 For example the commands $type file1 and $type $N are equivalent if file1 is the focused item in the active folder pane.
 Using special tokens like $N saves keystrokes and allows for reusable commands.
 So whereas $type file1 can only be used to type (show the contents of) file1, the version with $N can be used to type any file, as long as it is selected in the active view.